 The main reason why space clearing outdoor areas doesn’t work is because stagnant energies don’t collect outside in the same way that they do inside buildings.
 In outdoor areas, there is a constant washing by the elements — the sun, wind, rain, and so on.
 So you can clap in corners and ring bells all you like in your garden and it will have no effect at all, except perhaps to alarm your cat or annoy your neighbours.
 It’s a complete waste of time.

-The land energies of outdoor areas, however, can become imprinted with the history of events that have taken place there.
-I’ve researched this over many years in my travels around the world, visiting the locations of historical events, old battlefields, burial sites and so on.
+The land energies of outdoor areas can, however, become imprinted with the history of events that have taken place there.
+I’ve researched this over many years in my travels around the world, visiting the locations of historical events, old battlefields and places where various kinds of traumatic events have happened.
 What I’ve discovered is that there is a way to remove the imprints in such places, but it’s a very different technique to space clearing and it would be unethical to do so.

 Why it’s unethical to clear land energies